ZW3D CAD Tips （Modeling —— Use caution when renaming and replacing features）

 - how to draw 3d buildings step by step?

 - When creating or editing mtext, ZWCAD hangs up.

 - Some commands exist in AutoCAD but not in ZWCAD.

 - Why I cannot customize the paper size of some printers?

-- How to make a curved 3d object smooth in 3d CAD software?
+- How to convert text to mtext in CAD software?

 All trademarks, trade names or company names referenced herein are used for identification only and are the property of their respective owners.